optomus/aon-assessment/README.md

 # Solution Overview

-The solution is build as a multi module maven spring boot project.
+The solution is built as a multi module maven spring boot project.
-The project is broken down into sub logical modules.
+The project is broken down into sub logical modules following DDD as a guideline.

 ## Technologies